 Crisis care is provided to children whose placements are arranged through local police departments and the emergency on-call system.
 Crisis care is provided to children when the New Hampshire Department of Health and Human Service District Offices are closed on weekends, after-hours and holidays.
 Providers of crisis care must have already taken the 6 hour Emergency Training class and notify their Resource Worker that they wish to provide this type of care.

-Independent Service Option (ISO)
+Individual Service Option (ISO)